 - Go to 'Update & Security'.

-- Click on Backup in the list on the left.
+- In the list on the left, click Backup.

-- Connect the external hard disk and click on 'Add a drive'.
+- Connect the external hard drive and click 'Add a drive'.

 - Select the hard disk you wish to use.

 - Click on 'More options'.

-- Click on 'Back up now' and wait for it to complete.
+- Click 'Back up now' and wait for it to complete.

 2. Creating installation media

-- Download the Windows media creation tool here, save the .exe file and run it from your Downloads folder.
+- Download the Windows media creation tool here, save the .exe file and open it from your downloads folder.

-- If you agree to the licence terms, select Accept.
+- Click 'Accept' to agree to the licence terms.

 - Click on 'Create installation media for another PC' and then Next.

 - Choose the language, version and architecture (64-bit or 32-bit) for Windows 10.

 - USB flash drive.
 Connect an empty USB flash drive with at least 8GB of available space.
 All content on the USB flash drive is removed

 - Once the installation medium is created, follow the steps below to use it.

-- Plug in the USB flash drive on which you want to install Windows 10.
+- Plug in your USB flash drive on which you want to install Windows 10.